 Spread trading has many advantages, as well as some disadvantages.
-Spread trading is unique and less competitive, furthermore, it offers uncorrelated returns to the general market.
-Therefore it may be an excellent arena if you are willing to study and practically implement your knowledge about how prices relate to one another.
+Spread trading is unique and less competitive as it offers uncorrelated returns to the general market.
+Therefore, it may be an excellent arena if you are willing to study and practically implement your knowledge about how prices relate to one another.

 Read the following helpful articles for more information about Binance Futures:

 (Academy) The Psychology of Market Cycles

 Disclaimer: Crypto assets are volatile products with a high risk of losing money quickly.
 Prices can fluctuate significantly on any given day.
 Due to these price fluctuations, your holdings may significantly increase or decrease in value at any given moment, which can result in a loss of all the capital you have invested in a transaction.

 Therefore, you should not trade or invest money you cannot afford to lose.
 It is crucial that you fully understand the risks involved before deciding to trade with us in light of your financial resources, level of experience, and risk appetite.
 If required, you should seek advice from an independent financial advisor.
 The actual returns and losses experienced by you will vary depending on many factors, including, but not limited to, market behavior, market movement, and your trade size.
 Past performance is not a guide to future performance.
 The value of your investments may go up or down.
 Learn more here.